red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 rook-ceph-tools-65fcc8988c-nw8r5                                  1/1     Running     0          171m
 ~~~

-**Note:** At this point later in the futur the cluster can be expanded.
+**Note:** At this point later in the future the cluster can be expanded again.
 The simplest way to do
-update the `DeviceSet` count in the `storagecluster` object.
+update the `storageDeviceSets` count in the `storagecluster` object.
 In the example below we will expand
-the OCS cluster from 3 OSDs to 6 OSDs.
+the same OCS cluster we used for our test from 3 OSDs to 6 OSDs to bring it back to its original size.

 ~~~
 $ newset=2